Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

-On the other hand, $\overline{T\setminus T_0}$ is equivalent to a cylinder with two stops at its boundary; hence, it is easy to see that its wrapped Fukaya category is equivalent to $D^b(Coh(\mathbb P^1) )$ (we will also use the letter $N$ to refer to $\overline{T\setminus T_0}$ as a Liouville sector).
-Indeed, as generators one can take the green curve in Figure \ref{figure:cuttori} and another curve that wraps around once without intersecting the green curve (the diagonal of Figure \ref{figure:handletorus}).
-Clearly, the subcategory spanned by them is equivalent to Kronecker quiver, and one can write the curves partially winding the stops as cones of these two generators.
-The curves partially winding the stops are the purple, vertical curves in Figure \ref{figure:cuttori}- the small Lagrangian linking discs of the stops in terminology of \cite{GPS2}.
-As these curves together with the green curve generate the partially wrapped Fukaya category, one has the desired equivalence with (a dg model for) $D^b( Coh(\mathbb P^1) )$.
-Alternatively, this partially wrapped category is equivalent to Fukaya-Seidel category of Landau-Ginzburg model $(\C,z+z^{-1})$, which is well known to be a mirror to $\mathbb P^1$.
-Green and purple curves in Figure \ref{figure:cuttori} are sufficient as generators.
+\begin{exmp} (\cite[Example 1.18]{GPS2}) $\cW(N)$ is derived equivalent to $D^b(Coh(\mathbb{ P}^1) )$ (the partially wrapped category computed in \cite[Example 1.18]{GPS2} is equivalent to $\cW(N)$).
+As generators one can take the green curve in Figure \ref{figure:cuttori} and another curve that wraps around once without intersecting the green curve (the diagonal of Figure \ref{figure:handletorus2}).
+The subcategory spanned by these curves is equivalent to Kronecker quiver.
+For an alternative set of generators one can take the horizontal green curve and the vertical purple curves in Figure \ref{figure:cuttori}.
+Indeed, under the equivalence with $D^b(Coh(\mathbb{ P}^1) )$, the green curve corresponds to a line bundle and the purple curves correspond to skyscraper sheaves, and together they generate the category.
+As a side note, this category is equivalent to Fukaya-Seidel category of Landau-Ginzburg model $(\C,z+z^{-1})$, which is well known to be a mirror to $\mathbb P^1$. \end{exmp}

-We glue $T$ and $N=\overline{T_0\setminus T}$ along the sector given by a neighborhood of their shared edges (represented by two yellow sectors in Figure \ref{figure:cuttori}).
+$T$ and $N=\overline{T_0\setminus T}$ are glued along the sector given by a neighborhood of their shared edges (represented by two yellow sectors in Figure \ref{figure:cuttori}).
 This sector is isomorphic to $T^*[0,1]\coprod T^*[0,1]$.
-In summary, we have a pushout diagram by \cite[Theorem 1.20, Corollary 1.21]{GPS2}:
+Then, by the gluing formula \cite[Theorem 1.20]{GPS2}, we have a pushout diagram:

 Even though the inclusion of two yellow sectors into the 1-handle $T$ is not an isomorphism, it induces an equivalence between their wrapped Fukaya categories.
 In other words, the lower horizontal arrow in (\ref{eq:gluediagsymp}) can be seen as the identity on each component.
 Hence, we can write this gluing diagram as